imiev-battery-upgrade/imiev-battery-upgrade/README.md

     - There seem to be too much variation in cells, so it's not recommended to use the machined bus bars.
   - diy (follow 5by8.net guide)
     - [https://www.amazon.com/gp/product/B0BBDTQVYP/](https://www.amazon.com/gp/product/B0BBDTQVYP/?tag=forumyield-20)
+- CAN bridge hardware (choose one):
   - Arduino Due or CANFDuino with CAN shields
+  - STM32F105-based "MB CAN filter" board from AliExpress (~$8-10)
 - wiring and connectors for CAN bridge

 ### Step-by-step process​